smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 10 Gillibrand        2
     ## # ... with 14 more rows

-now let's add arrange to see who has the most trips
+now let’s add arrange to see who has the most trips

 ``` r
 # (not run)